threepipes/othello/README.md

 [0] Put a stone
 [1] Give up
 0
-Input the point to put your disk:
+Input the point to put your disk (ex.
+D6):
-(ex.
-E5)
 D6

 Current Player: 'o'